 - Accrediting Council for Continuing Education & Training (ACCET)

 Most private career schools in the state must be authorized to operate by the Indiana Board for Proprietary Education (BPE).

 Financial Aid for Indiana Students

-Indiana's Commission for Higher Education administers several state-funded grant and scholarship programs that make it possible for Indiana residents to afford post-secondary training.
+Indiana's Commission for Higher Education administers several state-funded grants and scholarship programs that make it possible for Indiana residents to afford post-secondary training.
 Two examples that stand out include:

-- The Frank O'Bannon Grant is Indiana's main vehicle for awarding aid to students based on their financial need.
-If you qualify, you can receive grant money for use at an approved public or private institution.
+- The Frank O'Bannon Grant is Indiana's main vehicle for awarding aid to students based on their financial needs.
+You can receive grant money for use at an approved public or private institution if you qualify.

 - The Adult Student Grant provides eligible adult learners with up to $2,000 a year to begin or finish a certificate, associate degree, or bachelor's degree program.
-To qualify, you need to show that you are financially independent but still have financial need.
+To qualify, you must show that you are financially independent but still need financial assistance.

 You'll need to submit the Free Application for Federal Student Aid (FAFSA) to determine your eligibility for various programs to pursue state or federally funded student aid.

 Indiana also offers several student aid programs for public safety officers and military members.
 If you qualify for such a program, up to 100 percent of your post-secondary tuition may be covered.

 Trade School Programs Are Great Options for Learning In-Demand Skills